wilgucki/csv/README.md

 Imported file must have header line containing column names as they are named in database table.
 Primary key must be named **id**.
 CSV importer will update all rows with matching id and add every row that isn't found in table.

+Each column from CSV file is checked against <code>$fillable</code> array, letting to insert or update only these columns that are present in it.

     use Wilgucki\Csv\Traits\CsvImportable;

     class SomeModel extends Model